-Theme 3 s training program the trainee will be able to ose, and manage the broad range of sleep disorders Learning Objective 3.9 in children with sl tions, benefits, and risks of behavioural interventions eep disorders, including controlled comforting, fication programs, and relaxation techniques for Knowledge Skills describe normal sleep architecture, including the classification of sleep stages, normal arousal patterns and normal sleep movements, and how sleep architecture changes with age describe how environmental and social factors, and parent-child interactions can impact on wake-sleep transition, sleep patterns, and behaviours explain the factors that inhibit or promote sleep, and apply these to discussion of modification of sleep schedules explain the range of behavioural modification diagnose sleep disorders and select patients for behavioural interventions apply knowledge of the range of behavioural interventions and individualise therapy for each child given the family context.
+Theme 3 s training program the trainee will be able to ose, and manage the broad range of sleep disorders Learning Objective 3.9 in children with sl tions, benefits, and risks of behavioural interventions eep disorders, including controlled comforting, fication programs, and relaxation techniques for Knowledge Skills describe normal sleep architectumenthe classification of sleep stages, patterns and normal sleep move sleep architecture changes with describe how environmental and parent-child interactions can imprent transition, sleep patterns, and be explain the factors that inhibit of and apply these to discussion of sleep schedules explain the range of behavioura techniques. normal arousal ements, and how age d social factors, and pact on wake-sleep ehaviours or promote sleep, modification of diagnose sleep disorders and select patients for behavioural interventions apply knowledge of the range of behavioural interventions and individualise therapy for each child given the family context.

-Theme 3 Learning Objective 3.10 investigate, diagn s training program the trainee will be able to ose, and manage the broad range of sleep disorders ne consequences of sleep disorders in childhood Knowledge Skills describe the daytime symptoms of sleep disorders in a developm explain the difference between t consequences of OSA in childrer adults.
-In particular, explain the which children express sleepines of daytime symptoms in childrer to a sleep disorder describe the magnitude and nat neurocognitive and behavioural sleep disorders in childhood. ental context he daytime n compared to different ways in s and the spectrum n which may relate ure of the assess the potential daytime effects of sleep disorders, taking into account: the nature of the disorder the age of the patient reports from the patient, parents, and schools assess the likelihood that a sleep disorder is the explanation for a child's daytime problems or difficulties.
+Theme 3 Learning Objective 3.10 Sleep Disorders By the end of the training program the trainee will be able to investigate, diagnose, and manage the broad range of sleep disorders Explain the daytime consequences of sleep disorders in childhood Knowledge Explain the dayth Skills describe the daytime symptoms of sleep disorders in a development of sleep disorders in a development of sleep disorders in a development of sleep disorder of OSA in children adults.
+In particular, explain the which children express sleepines of daytime symptoms in children to a sleep disorder describe the magnitude and nature neurocognitive and behavioural sleep disorders in childhood. he daytime n compared to different ways in s and the spectrum n which may relate ure of the assess the potential daytime effects of sleep disorders, taking into account: the nature of the disorder the age of the patient reports from the patient, parents, and schools assess the likelihood that a sleep disorder is the explanation for a child's daytime problems or difficulties.